Galileo88/StockVisualEnhancements/README.md

 SVE is licensed by CC BY-NC-ND

 **change log**
+* Adjusted all scatterer atmospheres (probably won't tell the difference)
+* Added clouds and scatterer support for OPM (will disable when OPMVO is installed)
-* Made Kerbin a little more blue without scatterer installed
+* Made atmosphere transition a little better without Scatterer installed
-* Removed miniAVC; Use full AVC for update notifications
+* made Laythe more turquoise to differentiate more from Kerbin

 **TO INSTALL:**